heshamamin/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```
 ### Strategy for filling in all of the missing values in the dataset
-Missing step data will be filled using same 5-minute interval
+Missing step data will be filled using means of same 5-minute interval

 ```r
 imputed.data <- merge(x = raw.data, y = interval.summary, by = "interval")